-Once an international student has been admitted to a degree-seeking program at BYU, and completed the financial requirements, the university will provide the necessary visa application materials.
+Once an international student has been formally admitted to a degree-seeking program at BYU they will then receive separate instructions from ISSS indicating how to complete the international requirements to procure their Form I-20 or DS-2019 documents to obtain their F-1 or J-1 visa.
+Once the international requirements are satisfied ISSS will mail the Form I-20 or DS-2019 to the student with instructions about how to schedule their visa interview with the closest U.S. embassy or consulate.
 If a student's visa application is denied, BYU will not intervene in the process, unless the government requests additional information directly from the university.

-Admitted international students with a B-1/B-2 or F-2 visa will not be permitted to enroll at the university until they have secured F-1 visa status.
-Students should not attempt to enter the United States as a degree-seeking student without presenting a Form I-20, Form I-94, and valid passport.
+Any foreign national currently in the U.S. with a B-1/B-2 visa will not be permitted to enroll at the university until they have secured their F-1 or J-1 visa status.
+Students currently residing outside of the U.S. should not attempt to enter the country as degree-seeking students without first procuring their F-1 or J-1 visas along with their Form I-20, Form I-94, and valid passport.

-Before obtaining a visa you will need to pay the required SEVIS fee.
+Before obtaining a student visa you will need to pay the required SEVIS fee.
 Make sure you keep your proof of payment with your immigration papers.
 For more information click here or you can visit the BYU International Services website to learn more about getting a visa or about paying the SEVIS fee.

 Note: Some exceptions to the visa policy exist for students who are Canadian citizens entering the U.S. from the Western Hemisphere.